 - 1 teaspoon olive oil or more if needed

 - ¼ cup all purpose flour 35g plain flour

 - ½ tablespoon maple syrup

 - 1 pinch salt

-- 1 tbsp yogurt optional, or can use some whipped cream or creme fraiche
+- 1 tablespoon yogurt optional, or can use some whipped cream or creme fraiche

 - Preheat oven to 400F/200C.
 Put an 8in/20cm cast iron skillet/frying pan in to heat up as the oven heats.

 - Meanwhile, cut the peach into slices and toss the slices and the raspberries with the oil and balsamic vinegar in a small roasting dish.
 Whisk together the pancake ingredients (egg, flour, milk, maple syrup, salt and lemon zest - note NOT the butter) until smooth.